HannahAline/Simple-Model/README.md

 We will write a simple model where individuals become more likely to search for better quality food that is also harder to find, the larger individuals become.

 # Overview
-## 1. Purpose and Patterns
+## Purpose and Patterns
-Answer this question: Does an ecosystem that contains only the highest quality foods always support a large and stable population for a species that relies on this resource
+The main objective of this agent-based model is to explore and understand the dynamics of an ecosystem within the context of the landscape of fear framework in ecology.
+Specifically, it seeks to answer the following question: Does an ecosystem that contains only the highest quality foods always support a large and stable population for a species that relies on this resource?
+This model will investigate how food quality, individual size, and searching behavior influence the population dynamics of a herbivore species.

-## 2. Entities, state variables, and scales
+## Entities, state variables, and scales
 ### Entities: structure of the model
-- Agents: 1) Food resource 2) The species
-- Environments: The ecosystem of choice.
-- Other important parts of the model and the variables that describe them and their behaviors:
-### State variables: describes aspects of environment or agents.
-> Food
-- Food resource: What is it
-- Food accessibility: Higher quality food is harder to find and will take longer to find/process compared to lower quality food sources
-- Food quality: quality of the food resource (quality is related to the accessibility of that food resource)
-- Food resource replication: how the resource changes
-> Species
-- The species: What it is
-- Animal Size: How large or small the animal is
+The model simulates individual herbivores as agents within the ecosystem, where the ecosystem contains various food sources.
+State Variables: Each individual herbivore has one attribute: size, which is related to their willingness to search for high-quality food.
+Each food source has a specified quality (related to the accessibility of the resource-probability of finding it- and how nutritionally useful it is).
+Scales: The model operates on both spatial and temporal scales.
+Spatially, it represents an area where herbivores interact with their environment, and temporally, it simulates the passage of time as herbivores search for and consume food.
+(Note that we do not specifically track the spatial component and we will not consider reproduction explicitly to keep this model simple.)

+## Process overview and scheduling
-- Searching behavior: An individual's willingness to search for high-quality food (larger individuals are more likely to search for better-quality food whereas smaller individuals may "make do" with lower quality food)
+Growth: Herbivores may grow over time, affecting their size and willingness to search for high-quality food.
+Food Resource Replication: Food resources of varying qualities will always be present within the environment.
+Searching Behavior: Herbivores will exhibit searching behavior based on their size and the quality of available food resources.
+Larger individuals are more likely to search for high-quality food, while smaller individuals may accept lower quality food.
-- Herbivore species reproduction: rate of reproduction

-### Scales: describes the spatial and temporal extent of the model.
-The cycle will run on a generation cycle.

-## 3. Process overview and scheduling
-1) Species seek out food
-2) change in animal size
-3) change in food resource quantity
-4) ecosystem responds
-5) Density-dependent and independent effects
-6) The cycle begins again

-# 4. Design concepts
+# Design concepts

 # Details
-### 5. Initialization
+### Initialization
-Environment: 33-33-33 mix of low, medium, and high-quality food
-Animals: 33-33-33 mix of small, medium, and large animals
+The simulation initializes with a defined number of herbivores with random initial sizes and reproductive statuses.
+Food resources are also randomly available in the landscape, with varying quality levels.

+Initialization and Termination: The simulation begins at time step one and continues for 100 steps.

-### 6. Input data
+### Input data
+Data from ecological studies or literature to be used to parameterize the model, including values for growth rates, reproductive rates, and food quality thresholds.
+(We may make guesses at this in the interest of time.)

-### 7. Submodels (is this not the same as process overview?)
+### Submodels
-1) Species seek out food
-2) change in animal size
-3) change in food resource quantity
-4) ecosystem responds
-5) Density-dependent and independent effects
+The model will include submodels for herbivore growth and food resource dynamics.

+### Parameters
+Model parameters include growth rates food quality thresholds, and the size-based probability of searching for high-quality food.

+### Observations
+The model's output includes observations of population size, individual size distributions, and food resource availability over time.

+### Stochasticity
+Stochastic elements (i.e. noise around a defined mean or optimum) may be included in the model to represent randomness in food resource availability and herbivore searching behavior.